 The Motorola MG7310 is a somewhat controversial DOCSIS 3.0 cable modem / WiFi router combo.
 The DOCSIS 3.0 increased transfer speeds a lot and brought about support for IPV6.
 The built-in WiFi router supports 802.11ac, N, G and B adapters.
 The Gigabit (GigE) Ethernet provides a lightning fast connection for all your wired devices.

-While DOCSIS 3.0 isn’t the very latest standard, it’s not exactly antiquated.
+While DOCSIS 3.0 isn’t the very latest standard, it’s not exactly antiquated either.
 The only newer standard is DOCSIS 3.1 that supports 10 GBPS downstream, a luxury few people are privy to.

 DOCSIS 3.0 was a huge improvement over DOCSIS 2.0 and provides A LOT of additional bandwidth and provides support for IPV6.
-DOCSIS 3.0 is perfectly suitable for all current cable providers.
+This modem is perfectly suitable for all current cable providers.

 Built-In N300 WiFi Router